Posted on July 31, 2020 by lesley

 Driving on the road is more familiar now.
 I didn’t get my driver’s license until 1981, but I live close enough to where I grew up that I can draw comparisons across many decades.

 Those close to me have heard me complain that I can’t use my high beams anymore because there’s too much traffic even if I’m out late.
 Recently, I drove home from a nearby city with a population of 100,000 people.
 I stayed late from a patio dinner with a friend I hadn’t seen in 6 months.
 We had texted and talked in the interim.
 But my friend is also a storyteller.
 He needed a live audience and didn’t disappoint.
 Three hours flew by before I got back in my car.
-I can still feel the grin that broke out when I realized I could use my high beams on the highway, a pleasure previously preserved only for really rural back roads.
+I can still feel that grin when I realized my high beams were on while driving the highway, a pleasure previously preserved only for really rural back roads.

-I was immediately reminded of the Wild West nature of the roads as a car came out of nowhere and blew past me like I was standing still.
+The Wild West nature of the roads was apparent as a car came out of nowhere and blew past me like I was standing still.
 I was already going 78 mph myself.
 It startled me and added pressure to my bladder which is why I was in such a hurry to get home.
 Using a public bathroom is a no-no now.
 In the 1970s they just didn’t exist, at least not in this region which used to be much less populated.

 I’m grateful for the whim last year to buy a bread machine and a jar full of yeast.
 I remember my mom’s French bread rising in a bowl next to the fireplace.
 It still seems like magic that flour, salt, and water creates such a heavenly carbohydrate.
 The glass jars of dried beans, rice, and pasta on my shelves mirror the ones in our “modern” Formica-laden kitchen renovated in 1971.
 The phrase “what’s old is new again” bounces around in my head.

 I’m so sorry we have to go through this pandemic, but I believe everything has a silver lining, even this.
 I have to, otherwise I fall into a nihilistic despair.
-This is a harsh way to learn a lesson, but who thought toilet paper would make it onto our collective list to be thankful for?
+This is a harsh way to learn a lesson, but who thought toilet paper would make it onto our collective gratitude list?
 I know I will never take a hug for granted and will be much quicker to give and receive them in the future.

 I’ve become more like my mother in familiar, comforting ways.
-I’ve learned to dye my own hair.
-I’ve been excited to watch green beans grow.
+I’ve learned to dye my own hair and I’m excited to watch green beans grow.
 And my friendships have deepened.
 I feel the renewed authenticity of well wishes when I part from anyone in person.
 Those visits are so uncommon and precious now.
 The phrases “be well,” “take care,” and “I love you” all carry extra weight.

 I wish that you find peace in these slower times and luxuriate in being bored.
 I know my kids rarely said they were bored.
 They had 24 hour TV with many channels.
 In 1974 you had to wait all week just to watch cartoons.
-Then again, if I told my parents I was bored back then, they would pull out the chore list.
+Then again in my childhood, if I told my parents I was bored, they would pull out the chore list.
 Maybe 2020 isn’t completely bad.
 If I’m bored now, I can just watch Netflix or call my mom.
-I’ll have to add that to my gratitude list.
+I’ll have to add both of those to my gratitude list.